Art

 Takehiro Kishimoto (aka Gaku)

-From the Colossal website, have a look at their recent article on carved food plus their subsequent article.
+From the Colossal website, have a look at their article on carved food plus their subsequent article.

 Konekono Kitsune